 Supplying Incorrect Measurements

-Using Incorrect Bracing for the Project
+Using Incorrect Bracing

 Using the Wrong Size Connector Plates